 The word renaissance has quite significant meaning.
-If we explain to our children the definition of what renaissance means, it would be an excellent catalyst for teaching the Renaissance.
-Then you can grab these hands-on activities for studying the Renaissance in your homeschool.
+If we explain to our children the definition of what renaissance means, it would be an excellent catalyst for teaching about the Renaissance.
+Incorporating some fun Renaissance activities can help you reinforce your history lessons.

 This post is part of the Hands-On History Activities Series

 Renaissance means rebirth.
 When it comes to the Renaissance period, there was a rebirth of learning.
 Renaissance, in its rebirth, brought a renewing of education, art, science, literature, music, and even culture.
 It was known as a time of coming out of the darkness.